-Hey, fellow pudding brains!
+Greetings, fellow pudding brains!
 How goes the day?
-After much trial and error, emphasis on the error, attempting to get a podcast off the ground for this project, we decided to bring you The Whovian Perspective column where I like to take comments from around the web and put a Whovian spin on them.
-Doctor Who is about fun and change, but above all, it is about hope and growth.
-There is one question that all Whovians tend to ask upon meeting.
+Doctor Who is about fun and change, but above all, it is about hope and growth, and there is one question that all Whovians tend to ask upon meeting.
 Who’s your doctor?

 This is the first and sometimes the last question that I get asked by other Whovians.
 Most people don’t believe that I can be a true Whovian without one.
 I don’t have one though, and let me tell you why.
 They are all the Doctor to me.
 Through 13 bodies, each incarnation has built on the character to create something that is nothing less than epic.

 He was young and restless.
 He would run around in that old body of his and put others at risk just to get a peek at something new.
 He was cocky and brash, as are many a privileged/talented youth.

 With a love for playing the fool, there was no longer a need to make sure everyone knew that he is older, wiser, and more amazing than them.
 He is no longer a brand new adult that stole a vehicle and ran away; time has passed and he has now been around enough to understand that if he can make a difference, he should.

 With his TARDIS booted and keys taken, the Doctor has to get a job with UNIT and stick around Earth indefinitely.
 The guy that has never been able to stay in one place is forced to reside on a primitive planet with the apes.

 Tom Baker portrayed arguably the most iconic Doctor to date.
 He has his driving privileges back and has got to get out of here.
 Although, he is wholly unable to stay away for long.

 Five was struck by so much; his usual bravado stripped away until the cracks in his confidence showed.
 He saw tragedy in his own sphere when one of his companions died.